Dr Benjamin Wild

 Email: b.wild@mmu.ac.uk

-A cultural historian, my work is underpinned by a belief that history is a dynamic agent within people’s lives, informing their values and behaviours.
-I seek to understand how people’s engagement with the past shapes the stories they tell about themselves, their communities and cultures, and the form these narratives take when expressed through material culture, particularly dress.
-Much of my recent research focuses on the themes of human self- and social identity and marginality.
+I believe history is a dynamic agent in people’s lives that informs their values and behaviours.
+I seek to understand how the past shapes the stories people tell about themselves, their communities and cultures, and the form these stories take when expressed through materiality, particularly dress, to spark critical reflection about the role of storytelling and culture in sustaining action to tackle the global challenges the fashion industry poses.

 Academic and professional qualifications